Wool Fetish

 Safety, consent & law

-Wool fetishism is regarded as a benign, non-paraphilic interest with no inherent safety, consent, or legal concerns.
-The only ordinary considerations are practical ones, such as fiber allergies or skin sensitivity to coarse wool.
+Wool fetishism is a benign, non-paraphilic interest with no inherent safety, consent or legal concerns.
+The only ordinary considerations are practical: fibre allergies or skin sensitivity to coarse wool.

 - Lingerie Fetish70/100Clothing & GarmentsAn erotic interest in lingerie and intimate apparel (bras, briefs, stockings, corsets, slips) in which the garments themselves, their fabrics, and their styling become a focus of arousal.
 One of the most common and mainstream garment-related interests.70